afourtassi/PhonemeDiscovery/README.md

 ./run.sh Eng seg

-The output goes to the folder "res"
+The output goes to the folder "res".